bpextensions/mod_bpslider/README.md

 ### v2.0.0

-- Re-writting for Joomla!
+- Re-writing for Joomla!
 4

 ### v1.0.5